Where Excellence is Expected

 This semester class explores the world views and creative arts of the cultures in Africa and the Americas.
 The course will include but not be limited to the study of history philosophy religion literature and the arts.
 Study will include relating events and concepts of Africa and the Americas with those of Western Civilization.

-9373CEFRHS | FRCC Music Theory Fundamentals (MUS 1000): 5 credits – grades 9, 10, 11, 12 – Humanities – no prerequisite
+9373CEFRHS | FRCC Music Theory Fundamentals (MUS1000): 5 credits/3 college credits – grades 9, 10, 11, 12 – Humanities – no prerequisite

 MUS 1000: Focuses on the foundational elements of music theory.
 The course will cover clef reading, pitch and rhythmic notation, intervals, scales, key signatures, triads and diatonic chords, and an introduction to ear training and sight singing.
 The course will help beginning music students, including those who have limited background reading music notation and understanding the fundamentals of music theory.

-9377CEFRHS | FRCC Music Theory I (MUS 1010): 5 credits – grades 9, 10, 11, 12 – Humanities/Fine & Applied Arts – no prerequisite
+9377CEFRHS | FRCC Music Theory I (MUS1010): 5 credits/3 college credits – grades 9, 10, 11, 12 – Humanities/Fine & Applied Arts – no prerequisite

 MUS 1010: Reviews and builds upon music fundamentals, diatonic harmony, phrase structure, and analysis.
 The course introduces voice leading and four part harmony in root position and inversions.